-A: Most refugees arrive with the commitment to work hard to provide for themselves and their families, and to give back to the communities that are host to their resettlement.
-This motivation drives them to either attain English fluency very quickly or to find employment that doesn’t rely on English language skills, or both!
+A: Most refugees arrive with the commitment to work hard, to provide for themselves and their families, and to give back to the communities that are host to their resettlement.
+This motivation drives them to either attain English fluency very quickly or to find employment that doesn’t rely on English language skills, or both.
 Many refugees’ first jobs are those that require little English, like hotel housekeeping or restaurant kitchen work.
-Because some arrivals come fluent in English while others are pre-literate even in their own language, CWS provides regular ESL classes in attempt to fill these gaps in language proficiency and partners with local ESL programs.
+Because some arrivals come fluent in English while others come pre-literate even in their own language, CWS provides regular ESL classes in attempt to fill these gaps in language proficiency and partners with local ESL programs.

 A: YES!
 Refugees are documented and legally authorized immigrants in the United States.
 They have extensive paperwork that supports their residency here, including an employment authorization document (EAD), otherwise known as a “work permit.”
-This document, issued by the US Citizenship and Immigration Services (USCIS), provides temporary employment authorization to non-citizens in the US.
-Refugees also enter the work force almost immediately upon arrival.
-A steady job is crucial to build a life of self-sufficiency in the US, and our office begins to help refugees find employment within a few weeks of their arrival in the Lancaster area.
+This document, issued by the U.S. Citizenship and Immigration Services (USCIS), provides temporary employment authorization to non-citizens in the U.S. Refugees also enter the work force almost immediately upon arrival.
+A steady job is crucial to build a life of self-sufficiency in the U.S., and our office begins to help refugees find employment within a few weeks of their arrival in the Lancaster area.

-A: In the spring of 2015 the majority of newly arrived refugees resettled by CWS Lancaster were coming from Somalia and Burma.
-In contrast, the majority of new arrivals in the spring of 2016 and currently in 2017 arrive from the Democratic Republic of Congo.
+A: In the spring of 2015, the majority of newly arrived refugees resettled by CWS Lancaster were coming from Somalia and Burma.
+In contrast, the majority of new arrivals in the spring of 2016 and currently in 2018 arrive from the Democratic Republic of Congo.

 A: The CWS Lancaster office resettles about 300 refugees every year.
 Our office is one of two resettlement agencies in Lancaster City, and we resettle different numbers of refugees annually.
 Bethany Christian Services contracted through Lutheran Refugee Services is the other local agency that assists with refugee resettlement and provides support services.
-Local resettlement office arrival numbers are dictated by the number of refugees in total that the US accepts each year (referred to as the refugee ceiling), which is reviewed by the President at the onset of each federal fiscal year.
-This ceiling number, set in FY2016 to a limit of 85,000 refugees, in turn affects the numbers of resettled folks each local office sees annually.
+Local resettlement office arrival numbers are dictated by the number of refugees in total that the U.S. accepts each year (referred to as the refugee ceiling), which is reviewed by the President at the onset of each federal fiscal year.
+This ceiling number, set in FY2018 to a limit of 45,000 refugees, in turn affects the numbers of resettled folks each local office sees annually.
 To learn more about comprehensive annual numbers of refugee arrivals to Lancaster and Central PA, visit the the PA refugee resettlement website, or check out the State Department’s Populations, Refugees, and Migration website.

 A: We’d love to have you on board as a volunteer!
 You can help new arrivals with transportation to appointments, assist in setting up a new home, or assist in building English skills as a one-on-one English tutor.
 First, you need to attend a mandatory volunteer orientation training session.
-More information about that can be found by exploring our ‘Get Involved’ tab.
+More information about that can be found by exploring our Get Involved tab.
 Once you have completed the application and paperwork process and a certified criminal background check you will be partnered with a volunteer task.
 Thank you for the time and energy that you give!